Dosh Lowkee: Controversies

 In March 2024, Gistlover blog accused him of involvement in internet fraud, a romantic relationship with Shubomi (sister of artist Naira Marley), and girlfriend of Zinoleesky.
 The blog also claimed he had been deported from Cyprus.
-Dosh Lowkee, through his legal representative, Barrister Ademola Adefolaju, refuted these claims, labeling them as defamatory and malicious.
-He asserted that, Dosh Entertainment Empire, is legally registered.
+Lowkee, through his legal representative, Barrister Ademola Adefolaju, refuted these claims, labeling them as defamatory and malicious.
+He asserted that Dosh Entertainment Empire is legally registered.
 He also denied any romantic involvement with Shubomi and dismissed the deportation allegation as false.